The Burning Train

-The Burning Train is a 1980 Indian Hindi-language action thriller film produced by B.R Chopra and directed by Ravi Chopra.
+The Burning Train is a 1980 Indian Hindi-language action disaster film produced by B.R Chopra and directed by Ravi Chopra.
 The film features an ensemble cast of Dharmendra, Vinod Khanna, Jeetendra, Hema Malini, Parveen Babi, Neetu Singh, Vinod Mehra and Danny Denzongpa.
 The plot revolves around a train named the Super Express, that catches fire on its inaugural run from New Delhi to Mumbai.

-Inspired by the 1974 Hollywood disaster film The Towering Inferno, the film released worldwide on 28 March 1980 and received mainly positive reviews from critics for the performances of the cast, the action sequences, and the music.
+Inspired by the disaster films The Towering Inferno (1974) and The Bullet Train (1975), the film released worldwide on 28 March 1980 and received mainly positive reviews from critics for the performances of the cast, the action sequences, and the music.
 Negative criticism was mainly directed towards its length.
 At the box office, the film earned ₹6.5 crore worldwide and considered moderately successful despite being the 7th highest-grossing film of 1980 due to its expensive budget.
 The film is widely regarded as a cult classic today.

 Plot

 The film begins with two best friends - Ashok and Vinod - along with a third boy, Randhir.
 Ashok is the son of a wealthy businessman and is passionate about cars, whereas Vinod and Randhir are passionate about trains.
 Ashok grows up being a car enthusiast, while Vinod and Randhir grow up to become railway engineers with the dream of building the fastest moving train in the country.
 Ashok falls in love with Seema and Vinod falls for Sheetal.
 Sheetal marries Vinod and gives birth to a boy, Raju.

 One day Vinod, who is now a top notch railway engineer, gets awarded the contract to build a super-fast express train between New Delhi and Mumbai.
 Rakesh is his assistant.
 Randhir, the losing engineer and ex-lover of Sheetal swears revenge and leaves.

 Tragedy strikes when Ashok gets the news that his father, Seth Dharmdas, committed suicide after losses in his business.
 Seema deceives him, and forlorn Ashok turns wanderer.

 After six years of hard work, Vinod triumphs in building the train.
 This intense focus on his work takes a toll on his marriage.
 A day before the train's maiden journey, Sheetal tries to fetch Vinod for their anniversary party but he refuses, choosing to prepare for the train journey.
 An estranged Sheetal leaves Vinod with their son, Raju, on the train to go to her mother.

-The train is set to cover the journey from Delhi to Bombay in 14 hours.
+The train is set to cover the journey from Delhi to Mumbai in 14 hours.
 Many passengers board from Delhi, including Raja Ram Mohan and his wife, Padmini; absconding dreaded smuggler Chander and his fiancée Razia with Inspector Ranveer in their chase them in a disguise; Major P. K. Bhandari, a Pandit Shambhunath; a Muslim Abdul Rahim; ticketless passengers; a schoolteacher with students; Rakesh's pregnant wife; Seema with her doctor cousin and Ashok who is confounded to see Seema; and above all, Ravi, a prowler tailing Madhu, is running from a forcible splice with the jewelry, and they crush.